 One of the strangest places I have been was De Wallen, probably the most famous red-light district in the entire world.
 Being able to view the many different types of people proudly on show throughout the streets was a truly bizarre experience.
 However, it must be something that is rooted deep in Amsterdam’s culture.
 Even if the actual situation of those you see in the windows makes you uncomfortable, there are many parts of the area which isn’t so vulgar and are still just as architecturally stunning.

 The Floating Market

 Another incredibly famous site that I felt I had to visit was the floating market.
-There may not have been as many flowers as I expected but there were still a vast number of stalls, all stocking an incredible array of beautiful flowers.
-The sights and smells of the area are unique and it’s a very unusual way to go shopping.
-It is however definitely worth a visit.
-The beauty of Amsterdam is on show nowhere better than here and in my opinion, this is one the best sights that Amsterdam has to offer.
+There may not have been as many flowers as I expected, but there were still a vast number of stalls, all stocking an incredible array of beautiful flowers.
+The sights and smells of the area are unique, and it’s a very unusual way to go shopping.
+It is, however, definitely worth a visit.
+Amsterdam’s beauty is on show nowhere better than here, and in my opinion, this is one of the best sights that Amsterdam has to offer.

 The Amsterdam Royal Palace

 This is located right on Dam square, and so they go hand in hand.
 It is brimming with history and dates back to the 16th Century, making it the oldest secular building in all of Europe.
 The tours are, in my opinion, very well priced.
 Here you can find all sorts of interesting pieces relating to Dutch history.
 You can also hire a tour guide who will provide more insight and context into what you see as you go round.
 Definitely worth a visit, especially if you’re already in Dam Square.
 It’s undoubtedly the most interesting historical place in the city.